k0emt/DmrContactTools/README.md

 ## Generate Contact Lists

-Use your list of call signs to create a custom DMR contact list Save the DMR contact list in a file with a default name: `dmr-contact-list.csv`
+Use your list of call signs to create a custom DMR contact list.

+The default DMR contact list file name is as above `d868uv-d878uv.csv`

-Run the command.
+Run the with the default settings.

 ```sh
 npm run doit
 ```

-Default output is sent to generated-contact-list-YYYYMMDDTHHmmss.csv
+Default output is sent to generated-contact-list-YYYY-MM-DDTHH:mm:ss.sssZ.csv

 Override the default contact file name with -c filename, the input filename with -f filename, and the output filename with -o filename